 Low and behold they still manage to offer a wide selection of earth-friendly options made of upcycled cotton from donated textiles, and wool.
 Where virgin cotton was requested by customers, Hook & Look makes sure to use only GOTS certified organic cotton.

-Also one of our favourite black-owned Canadian sustainable businesses, 54Kibo offers a great selection of natural rugs made from Egyptian cotton and wool.
+Also one of our favorite black-owned Canadian sustainable businesses, 54Kibo offers a great selection of natural rugs made from Egyptian cotton and wool.

 Inspired by Contemporary African design, founder Nana Quagraine created 54Kibo to offer a platform for African designers who often inspire global design but are largely under-represented.
 And that is definitely something we can get behind.

-Their selection features Egyptian wool and Egyptian cotton rugs that are the stuff of many a minimalists’ dream.
+Their selection features Egyptian wool and Egyptian cotton rugs that are the stuff of many a minimalist’s dreams.
 You will also find silk and wool carpets in gorgeous abstract patterns.

 An industry leader in luxury textiles, Grund has made it its mission to deliver conscious consumption by offering high-quality organic bed and bathroom products.